Feefo logo

 – Inform you of any damage, missing items or problems encountered during their stay.

-Within days of your guests’ departure, send them an email thanking them for being your guests.
+Within 24 hours of your guests’ departure, send them an email thanking them for being your guests.
 You can also use this email to encourage loyalty by turning first-time guests into repeat bookers.

 Things to include: